Lafarge performance cost boss post-merger CEO role, Holcim chief tells paper

 "I am French and a Polytechnician," he said in a reference to the elite French school that educates top French executives.
 "So I am the proof that Holcim can be run despite the cultural differences between a Swiss and a French management style ...
 But when a value drifts, that raises a governance problem.

-"My main subject since the announcement of the merger has been to keep the teams focused on performance and it is that which brought about the new calculation on parity."
+"My main subject since the announcement of the merger has been to keep the teams focussed on performance and it is that which brought about the new calculation on parity."

 Under pressure from its shareholders as Lafarge's earnings outlook dimmed relative to Holcim's, the Swiss company threw the merger in to doubt a week ago by telling Lafarge it wanted to renegotiate the terms of the deal.